Kingdom of Fife

 The painted ceiling in the Bar area depicts scenes from “Kidnapped” by Robert Louis Stevenson and associated with the Burgh of Culross; painted by Douglas Cadoo.

-A recent report stated that the pub is now brewing its own beer and has a list of six rotating beers with one hand pull serving Red Lion Brewery Culross Abbey Ale.
+2024 reports stated that the pub is now brewing its own beers and has a list of six rotating beers with two hand pulls, one serving Red Lion Brewery Culross Abbey Ale.

 • Cupar